josdem/hugo/content/jmetadata/developers.md

 **Details**

-In order to set up you environment I recommend you
+In order to set up you environment I recommend you to install the following tools, if you are using Eclipse:

-* In Eclipse
 * Maven plugin
 * EMMA plugin
 * GIT plugin

+For Eclipse and Command Line:

 * Maven in your system environment path
 * Install Musicbrainz and LastFM third party jar’s manually in your .m2 repository